CobblePot59/ADcheck/README.md

 - [x] Verify if WPAD is disabled
 - [x] Verify if Windows Script Host is disabled
 - [x] Verify if WSUS server is not used
-- [x] Accounts which have reversible passwords
 - [x] Get Authentication policy silos
 - [x] Verify if SMB signing is required
 - [x] Verify if Spooler service is enabled on remote target
 - [x] Get Supported encryption by Domain Controllers
-- [x] Accounts vulnerable to timeroasting attack
 - [x] Name of Trust accounts for the delegation
 - [x] Get Users with description
-- [x] Accounts that were an admin
 - [x] Verify if The computer was recently backed up
 - [x] Verify if The computer is up to date